StanleyRoberts/Nix-Bot/readme.md

 While developing you can quickly modify the `requirements.txt` by running `pip freeze > requirements.txt`.
 The Dockerfile can be updated with `docker build -t nix .`.
 The requirements and Dockerfile **must** be up to date before deploying any changes to Fly.io.

+Static type checking can be performed using MyPy.
+Simply run `mypy Nix.py`.
+If you get import implementations errors you may need to adjust the `MYPYPATH` environment variable.

 To run the code on Fly.io you will need to copy the values in your `.env` into the Fly.io configuration variables (and make any necessary key changes to reflect your live app), you will also need to setup a PostgreSQL server to interact with whose connection URL should be specified in an environment variable.

 ### Documentation